 Enjoy this piece written by Charles S. (Chuck) Fax, the trip's chairperson, upon the recent culmination of the latest trip.

-|Professors plant trees in Israel.|
+|Professors plant trees in Israel. |

+At every stop, our professors met privately with academic peers at Israeli universities and colleges, and we fully expect many collaborations will result.
 The level of enthusiasm was so high that seven people in our group elected to remain in Israel for an additional week or more on their own.
 And when I asked the professors to raise their hands if they planned to return to Israel, every hand shot up.
 On our last night, I felt sad leaving the group – and of course, leaving Israel.
 But as we said our goodbyes, we made the firm promise to each other and ourselves -- next year in Jerusalem!